-If your business is growing, can keep up with just the internal pace of your cash-flow?
-Positioning Systems has created a tool (Excel Spreadsheet) that utilizes this formula to help your determine how fast you can afford to grow.
+If your business is growing, can keep up with just the internal pace of your cash flow?
+Positioning Systems has created a tool (Excel Spreadsheet) that utilizes this formula to help you determine how fast you can afford to grow.
 I’m offering five readers the opportunity to utilize this tool for free to get your feedback and discover if there are any improvements we can make.

 The formula calculates an organization's self-financeable growth (SFG) rate, taking into account three critical factors:

 - A company's operating cash cycle--the amount of time the company's money is tied up in inventory and other current assets before customers pay for goods and services;

 - The amount of cash needed to finance each dollar of sales; and

 - The amount of cash generated by each dollar of sales.

 In the HBR article, the authors offer a detailed hypothetical example that carefully considers these three factors; they then illustrate how a company can influence its SFG rate by carefully managing some combination of those factors.
 Since the article is proprietary you’ll have to purchase the article from HBR if you wish those details, however, I feel the spreadsheet offers good instructions on how to help you accumulate the answers you need from your current and past financials.